lackhand/princess/tools/tier.md

 : The waxing strength of the enemy.
 A guide for the tier of trouble the princesses can expect.

 Harm
-: Each harm imposes different debility based on its magnitude.
+: Each harm imposes different debility based on its tier.
 {:.dtable}